 (12) Principal researchers are responsible for the ethical conduct and practical standards of all researchers involved in the study.
 This responsibility includes ensuring that all members of a research group are adequately supervised appropriate to their level of competence.
 There is a reciprocal responsibility among all members of a research group, and between the research group and the University, to ensure that appropriate ethical conduct and practical standards are maintained.

 (13) Research and scholarship thrive on debate, critical analysis and, in some cases, the questioning of conventional disciplinary or professional practices.
 Researchers who choose to dissent from conventional disciplinary or professional practices should fully disclose, to the appropriate Director of Research and/or Director of Higher Degree Research Training, what they propose to do and seek advice at the earliest opportunity.

 (14) The research management framework at Southern Cross University comprises the following aspects:

-(15) The induction, formal training and continuing education at Southern Cross University for research staff and postgraduate research students is organised by the Division of Research through activities which may include:
+(15) The induction, formal training and continuing education at Southern Cross University for research staff and postgraduate research students is organised by the Office of Research through activities which may include:

 (16) The effective mentoring and supervision of researchers and research students is achieved through a variety of activities which may include: